 One of the most important parts of hot tub maintenance is keeping the water in motion.
 Hot tub water must frequently circulate through the filters to stay clean.
 If your hot tub has automatic circulation, set it to run 15 to 20 minutes twice a day.
 If it does not have automatic circulation, turn on the circulation for 15 to 20 minutes twice a day.

-The experts at Halogen Supply have the hot tub supplies you need.
+The experts at Halogen Supply have the pool and spa supplies you need.
 Contact us today!